identity-box/identity-box/workspaces/idapp/README.md

 ## App configuration

-The telepath channel description for the app comes from one of the config files.
+The app does not currently require any configuration.

-Before starting the app, please make sure to create a valid config file with the channel data that you want to use.
-Please take a look at one of the existing configuration files (`*.config.js`).
+> In case one is needed in the future, it can be provided in one of the configuration files (`*.config.js`).
 All the constants from the config file will be added to `app.json` under the `extra` key.
 The `app.json` is created by adding this `extra` key to the contents of the `config.json`.